waldyrious/economics-of-package-management/essay.md

 The person in this story who _did not_ give away his intellectual property is the person in this story who's most likely to make a pile of money.
 Of course, he's not going to make anywhere near as much as the venture capital funds that paid for everything— the people who truly do well in this story are the people who had money to begin with.
 The people who had nothing to do with Javascript are the people who effectively own its commons.

-Let's talk about this term I keep using-- the Javascript commons.
+Let's talk about this term I keep using— the Javascript commons.
 What do I mean by that?

 The commons!
 It's a singular noun, meaning the collection of resources accessible to all members of a society.
 This could be natural resources, like the air we all breathe.
 It could also mean the field we all share to graze our sheep in.

 For us, in the Javascript community, our commons includes the language spec itself.
 That's owned by an organization set up to allow all Javascript's stakeholders to cooperate to design and build it.
 TC39 has done pretty well by Javascript.

 Another thing our commons includes is all our shared code.
 The source code for Babel, the source code for webpack, the source code for TypeScript, for React, for Angular— these and thousands of other packages make up our commons.
 The _registry that lists all of this shared code_ is also part of our commons.
 It's how we share all that stuff with each other, how we find it.
-Another thing that's part of our commons is the set of conventions we've evolved around that -- the ways we agree to name and update the things we share.
+Another thing that's part of our commons is the set of conventions we've evolved around that — the ways we agree to name and update the things we share.

 But all of _that_ is wholly owned by a VC-funded private company.

 Last year at this conference, Ryan Dahl, the inventor of node, came back to make another announcement.
 He talked about [design mistakes](~~https://tinyclouds.org/jsconf2018.pdf~~) he thought he'd made with node.
 Here's one.

-> It's unfortunate that there is a centralized (privately controlled even) repository for modules. --Ryan Dahl
+> It's unfortunate that there is a centralized (privately controlled even) repository for modules. —Ryan Dahl

 When I first saw that, I was inclined to argue with Dahl about centralization, but I had to agree with his comment about private control.